Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: Performance Evaluations

-As a final but very interesting observation, we note that the input distribution with ``No WPT waveform'' or with a linear model-based design is Gaussian with zero mean.
-The variance is frequency-dependent.
-This is the classical capacity achieving input distribution over a Gaussian channel with average transmit power constraint.
-Following Remark \ref{remark_distribution}, we note however that with ``PC'' and ``NC'', the input distribution is Gaussian but can have a non-zero mean.
-It is zero-mean as long as the OFDM waveform-only is used, but as we reduce the threshold $\bar{R}$ and aim at a higher harvested energy, the waveform design algorithm starts allocating power over the multisine waveform.
+As a final but very interesting observation, we note that the input distribution in every subband with ``No power waveform'' or with a linear model-based design is CSCG.
+The mean is always zero and the variance is frequency-dependent.
+This is the classical capacity achieving input distribution over a Gaussian channel with an average transmit power constraint.
+Following Remark \ref{remark_distribution}, we note however that with the superposed waveform, the input distribution is Gaussian but can have a non-zero mean.
+It is zero-mean as long as only the multi-carrier modulated communication waveform (with CSCG inputs) is used, but as we reduce the threshold $\bar{R}$ and aim at a higher harvested energy, the waveform design algorithm starts allocating power over the multisine waveform.
 This has the effect of changing the input distribution from zero mean to non-zero mean.
-Concurrently the variance of the distribution decreases since the transmit power allocated to the OFDM waveform is decreased, which leads to increasing K-factors (defined in Remark \ref{remark_distribution}).
+Concurrently the variance of the distribution decreases since the transmit power allocated to the modulated waveform is decreased, which leads to increasing K-factors (defined in Remark \ref{remark_distribution}).
 This also suggests an alternative way of interpreting the transmit waveform \eqref{SWIPT_WF}.
-Rather than viewing it as the superposition of a deterministic multisine and an OFDM waveform with zero-mean Gaussian input distribution, we can view it as an OFDM waveform with non-zero mean Gaussian input distribution.
-Fig \ref{z_DC_results_SWIPT_N} and \ref{z_DC_results_SWIPT_SNR} effectively show that designing an OFDM waveform for WIPT with non-zero mean Gaussian inputs leads to enlarged rate-energy regions compared to zero-mean Gaussian inputs.
+Rather than viewing it as the superposition of a deterministic multisine and a modulated waveform with CSCG inputs, we can view it as a multi-carrier modulated waveform with a non-zero mean Gaussian input distribution.
+Fig \ref{z_DC_results_SWIPT_N} and \ref{z_DC_results_SWIPT_SNR} effectively show that designing a multi-carrier modulated waveform for WIPT with non-zero mean Gaussian inputs leads to an enlarged R-E region compared to the CSCG inputs.
 An interpretation of Fig \ref{z_DC_results_SWIPT_SNR}(b) in terms of K-factor is provided in Fig \ref{K_factor}.